‘Critical’ violation and official warning issued to VUMC regarding guinea pig mistreatment

 A VUMC statement backed by the university expressed support for animal research and dedication to the safe conduction of such studies.
 The statement, sent via email to The Hustler, also referenced previous use of animal research to aid humans.

-“Vanderbilt University Medical Center commits considerable manpower and financial resources to its programs in animal research so that the most humane approaches can be used,” the VUMC statement said.
+“Vanderbilt University Medical Center commits considerable manpower and financial resources to its programs in animal research so that the most humane approaches can be used,” the VUMC statement reads.

 Chandna stated that Vanderbilt’s animal treatment is “pretty bad” compared to other research facilities.
 She and Budkie both pushed for Vanderbilt to deviate from animal research.